RedPhantom07/rpi5-basiliskii/README.md

 I would recommend at least 8 GB SD cards for these builds.

+All images have the standard username, and password:

+    user:  pi
+    pass:  raspberry

 There are two options a available in this build:

 First is the run.sh script that will load a working Basilisk II without using X11 or a desktop enivornment.
 This is for use with exisitng Raspberry Pi installations.  ((Disclaimer:  I'm not a coder; I'm a hardware guy.
 Backup your exisiting installations first, before applying this if you want to make sure they do not become corrupted.))